maojh15/FlappyBirdWithGodot4/README.md

-This is a game named Flappy Bird reproduced using godot engine.
+This is a game named Flappy Bird reproduced using godot engine (of .NET version).
 It’s a small exercise for learning game engines.

 <img src="fig/screen_shot_game_start.png" width="400pt"></img>